robertodefarias/robertodefarias/README.md

 While I am proud of this entrepreneurial journey, my current goal is to **transition from entrepreneur to full-time contributor within a forward-looking company**.
 This is not about abandoning my project, but about **channeling my experience, discipline, and innovation mindset** into a team environment — helping an organization grow while continuing to expand my expertise in technology.

-Currently, I am focusing on **Web Development and Artificial Intelligence** to create innovative digital solutions that merge **technology + self-knowledge** for personal and business transformation.
+Currently, I am focusing on **Web Development and Artificial Intelligence** to create innovative digital solutions that merge **technology + user-centered design** for personal and business transformation.

 ---